Irritation or stinging of the eyes is often known as burning eyes. Burning eyes can be uncomfortable and are a cause for concern.

 Pterygium

 Pterygium is a growth of tissue on the white part of the eye.
 It usually develops nearest to the nose.
-However, it can also occur in the outer portion of the eye.
+However, pterygium can also occur in the outer portion of the eye.

 A combination of environmental exposure and UV light possibly causes the condition.
 Other symptoms include burning eyes, itching, swelling, and redness.
-In some cases, the fleshy growth can cover the cornea, affecting vision.
+The fleshy growth can sometimes cover the cornea, affecting vision.

 Conjunctivitis